 Soft skills speak of your personality traits and hard skills refer to job-related technical understanding.
 Both these personal and professional traits must work together for workplace success.
 However, soft skills are highly understated.
 Most people don't care to develop such skills, as they are falsely deemed non-competitive and unnecessary.

-It would be futile to pin soft skills vs hard skills as both skill sets have their own significance.
+It would be futile to pin soft skills vs hard skills as both skillsets have their own significance.

 Hard skills or technical skills impart your job proficiency, while soft skills allow better workplace adaptability and exchange.
 They target two separate domains of work - social and professional.
 Your hard skills reflect your job-related knowledge on the forefront, while soft skills work simultaneously to build your social and workplace persona.

 A powerful strategy to showcase your skills is to improve both these cognitive and non-cognitive skill sets.
 A healthy mix of these skills forms a wealthy tolls club.
-Following this, it is worthwhile to include both with a special emphasize on soft skills in your job resume.
+Following this, it is worthwhile to include both with a special emphasis on soft skills in your job resume.
 Moreover, back them up with impressive examples.

 How to Get Soft Skills?